pankeshpatel/tinyml-computer-vision/README.md

 - For more detailed explantation of paper watch this video [A Cloud-based Smart Doorbell using Low-Cost COTS  Devices](https://www.youtube.com/watch?v=42mx4Z2PDwA).

+#### AWS Services Used
+    -  AWS Rekognition - For advance scence detection in a video
+    -  AWS Kinesis - For uploading video analytics data of edge to AWS cloud.
+    -  AWS DynamoDB - For storing video analytics data in Cloud.
+    -  AWS S3- For storing videos and frames (images) of edge at Cloud.
+    -  AWS SNS - For service notification

 #### code structure